NKU-EmbeddedSystem/miniob/deps/googletest/docs/advanced.md

 googletest to do the default behavior of calculating the seed from the current time.

-If you combine this with `--gtest_repeat=N`, googletest will pick a different random seed and re-shuffle the tests in each iteration.
+If you collect_result this with `--gtest_repeat=N`, googletest will pick a different random seed and re-shuffle the tests in each iteration.

 ### Controlling Test Output